-If they works for you, give me a holla and spread a word, if they do not, lets talk individually to see if I have something to offer.
+If they work for you, give me a holla and spread a word, if they do not, let's talk individually to see if I have something to offer.
 Before that, tips please-

-2) Manage your Frizz- In monsoon season, due to moist and humidity in air, your hair tends to develop frizz esp on your crown.
-You can manage this by using oil and shampoo in moderation [little quantity] and avoid back combing your hair.
+2) Manage your Frizz- In monsoon season, due to moist and humidity in the air, your hair tends to develop frizz esp on your crown.
+You can manage this by using oil and shampoo in moderation [little quantity] and avoid backcombing your hair.
 I use Tony and Guy Frizz control conditioner for my lengths.

 |Too big devices, too less hair?
 Avoid Hair styling as much as Possible during monsoon|

-5) Hair Length Management: After business management I learnt hair length management due to incessant office politics and stress resulting in hair fall.
-To cut the story short, if you have any of protein or Vitamin D deficiency and may be low hemoglobin or Folic acid in body, I would suggest that you trim your hair a little short.
+5) Hair Length Management: After business management, I learnt hair length management due to incessant office politics and stress resulting in hair fall.
+To cut the story short, if you have any of protein or Vitamin D deficiency and may be low haemoglobin or Folic acid in the body, I would suggest that you trim your hair a little short.
 This may not be scientifically tested or proven but IMHO, when you are running through deficiencies, the longer hair pulls more of nourishment that could have gone to your scalp.
-In such times, it is better idea to leave your idea for growing your hair longer for sometime aside and go snip happy.
+In such times, it is the better idea to leave your idea for growing your hair longer for some time aside and go snip happy.
 It is "ghar ke kheti" [homegrown] and will grow sooner or later.
-So do not worry about length and concentrate on breads [scalp]
+So do not worry about length and concentrate on breadth [scalp]

-6) Cover your hair while traveling: The day make look less sunny and devoid of dust.
-However, do tie up your or cover them inside a neat bandanna while you are travelling in an open window vehicle or two wheeler.
+6) Cover your hair while travelling: The day makes look less sunny and devoid of dust.
+However, do tie up or cover them inside a neat bandanna while you are travelling in an open window vehicle or two wheeler.
 You can check my video on what happens to hair while being on the great Indian Autorickshaw ride.

-7) Watch your diet- You should have a good balanced diet.
-While doctors advise to avoid green leafy vegetables in monsoon, you can substantiate it with more beans, legumes and fresh juices.
-I am supporter of Vegetarianism and pity all theories that may say vegetarian has less nutritious options..Boo..Eat healthy and avoid excessive dieting as it may affect your hair in long term
+7) Watch your diet- You should have a well-balanced diet.
+While doctors advise avoiding green leafy vegetables in monsoon, you can substantiate it with more beans, legumes and fresh juices.
+I am a supporter of Vegetarianism and pity all theories that may say vegetarian has less nutritious options.Boo..Eat healthily and avoid excessive dieting as it may affect your hair in long term

-Well that was top 7 tips for managing your hair this monsoon.
+Well, that was top 7 tips for managing your hair this monsoon.
 Needless to say, avoid stress including using electric styling products on your hair.
-You may not realize but every little stress that you put yourselves in to like lovers tiff, friends acting unfriendly on social media [lolz], Alexa rank not moving up and so more, adds up to stress and affect your body and mind non productively.
+You may not realise but every little stress that you put yourselves into like lovers tiff, friends acting unfriendly on social media [lolz], Alexa rank not moving up and so more, adds up to stress and affect your body and mind non-productively.
 Keep yourself, de-stressed.
-Alternatively, you can treat yourself to my other blog- Numerounity and get some dose of humor and respite :)
+Alternatively, you can treat yourself to my other blog- Numerounity and get some dose of humour and respite :)